Elmwood Wealth Management Inc. Increases Stake in iShares Treasury Floating Rate Bond ETF (NYSEARCA:TFLO)

-Elmwood Wealth Management Inc. lifted its position in iShares Treasury Floating Rate Bond ETF (NYSEARCA:TFLO – Get Rating) by 53.9% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 181,585 shares of the company’s stock after buying an additional 63,605 shares during the quarter. iShares Treasury Floating Rate Bond ETF makes up approximately 5.2% of Elmwood Wealth Management Inc.’s portfolio, making the stock its 2nd biggest holding.
-Elmwood Wealth Management Inc. owned approximately 0.50% of iShares Treasury Floating Rate Bond ETF worth $9,152,000 at the end of the most recent reporting period.
+Elmwood Wealth Management Inc. raised its holdings in shares of iShares Treasury Floating Rate Bond ETF (NYSEARCA:TFLO – Get Rating) by 53.9% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 181,585 shares of the company’s stock after acquiring an additional 63,605 shares during the period. iShares Treasury Floating Rate Bond ETF comprises approximately 5.2% of Elmwood Wealth Management Inc.’s portfolio, making the stock its 2nd biggest holding.
+Elmwood Wealth Management Inc. owned about 0.50% of iShares Treasury Floating Rate Bond ETF worth $9,152,000 at the end of the most recent quarter.

-A number of other large investors also recently modified their holdings of the company.
-Fortitude Advisory Group L.L.C. increased its stake in iShares Treasury Floating Rate Bond ETF by 118.1% in the 1st quarter.
-Fortitude Advisory Group L.L.C. now owns 818 shares of the company’s stock worth $41,000 after acquiring an additional 443 shares during the last quarter.
-Worth Asset Management LLC bought a new stake in iShares Treasury Floating Rate Bond ETF during the first quarter valued at approximately $58,000.
-Investors Research Corp grew its stake in iShares Treasury Floating Rate Bond ETF by 27.4% in the 1st quarter.
-Investors Research Corp now owns 2,309 shares of the company’s stock worth $116,000 after buying an additional 497 shares in the last quarter.
-Integrated Wealth Concepts LLC bought a new position in shares of iShares Treasury Floating Rate Bond ETF in the 1st quarter worth $239,000.
-Finally, WT Wealth Management raised its position in shares of iShares Treasury Floating Rate Bond ETF by 22.1% during the 1st quarter.
-WT Wealth Management now owns 5,531 shares of the company’s stock valued at $278,000 after buying an additional 1,001 shares in the last quarter.
+Several other large investors have also recently made changes to their positions in the business.
+New Capital Management LP grew its position in iShares Treasury Floating Rate Bond ETF by 0.4% during the 2nd quarter.
+New Capital Management LP now owns 63,821 shares of the company’s stock worth $3,216,000 after acquiring an additional 248 shares during the last quarter.
+Shepherd Kaplan Krochuk LLC increased its stake in shares of iShares Treasury Floating Rate Bond ETF by 2.0% in the fourth quarter.
+Shepherd Kaplan Krochuk LLC now owns 13,100 shares of the company’s stock worth $658,000 after buying an additional 260 shares during the period.
+Fortitude Advisory Group L.L.C. raised its holdings in iShares Treasury Floating Rate Bond ETF by 118.1% during the 1st quarter.
+Fortitude Advisory Group L.L.C. now owns 818 shares of the company’s stock valued at $41,000 after buying an additional 443 shares during the last quarter.
+Investors Research Corp boosted its position in iShares Treasury Floating Rate Bond ETF by 27.4% during the 1st quarter.
+Investors Research Corp now owns 2,309 shares of the company’s stock valued at $116,000 after buying an additional 497 shares during the period.
+Finally, WT Wealth Management grew its holdings in iShares Treasury Floating Rate Bond ETF by 22.1% in the 1st quarter.
+WT Wealth Management now owns 5,531 shares of the company’s stock worth $278,000 after acquiring an additional 1,001 shares during the last quarter.

 See Also